Dobflem/ChartJS-Color-Chooser/README.md

 * Allow users to change the color of each individual line / arc / etc..
 * Allow users to import their own data.
 * Allow users to export the code to create their customized chart.
+* Allow users to change the background color of the chart.